+Before Haley's arrival in 1989, the Heidelberg program was still attempting to find their identity.
 Haley spent his first five years at Heidelberg building today's premier soccer program from what had been a mediocre program.
-The Berg had five straight losing seasons prior to Haley taking over the program, but Haley stepped right in and led the Berg to a winning season in his first campaign at 8-5-3 and moved Heidelberg into the top half of the OAC standings by his second year at the helm.
+The Berg had five straight losing seasons prior to Haley taking over the program, but Brian stepped right in and led the Berg to a winning season in his first campaign at 8-5-3.
+That season began a journey from out of the basement of the Ohio Athletic Conference.

-Prior to Heidelberg, Haley served as the head of the physical education and history departments at the Licensed Victuallers School in England.
+Prior to being named Heidelberg's head coach in '89, Haley served as the head of the physical education and history departments at the Licensed Victuallers School in England

 Personal: Dr. Brian Haley graduated from St Bede's Grammar School in Bradford Yorkshire where he captained his school team while representing his local and county teams.
 He earned a bachelor of education from Leeds Carnegie where he captained the college team.